Homeowner and Flood Insurance Affordability Act of 2013 AKA Grimm-Waters 2013: Summary of provisions that will most affect property owners

 - Property sale/new or lapsed policy trigger removed: policyholders will no longer immediately be charged full actuarial rates for previously subsidized properties when a new property or policy is purchased, or after a policy has lapsed

 - ALL subsidized properties (pre-FIRM in the Special Flood Hazard Area) are put on a glide path toward actuarial rates.
 The increase is set at an average of 15% overall.
-The subsidy elimination portion of the rate increase cannot be less than 5%, and the overall rate increase (which includes the 5% assessment for the reserve fund and normal annual rate increases) must be capped at an average of 15% (reduced from 20% in BW-12), not to exceed 18% for an individual property EXCEPT for second homes, businesses, severe repetitive loss properties, properties with total payments exceeding the value of the structure, and properties with substantial damage/improvements that retain a 25% annual increase.
-How these percentages will be calculated is unclear, but will most likely be a percentage of the previous year's premium
+The subsidy elimination portion of the rate increase cannot be less than 5%, and the overall rate increase (which includes the 10-15% assessment for the Reserve Fund and normal annual rate increases) must be capped at an average of 15% (reduced from 20% in BW-12), not to exceed 18% for an individual property EXCEPT for second homes, businesses, severe repetitive loss properties, properties with total payments exceeding the value of the structure, and properties with substantial damage/improvements that retain a 25% annual increase.
+These increases will be calculated based on rate class.

 - Section 100207, which allowed for map (FIRM) updates to trigger rate increases on primary residences, has been repealed